Give it to Mom… she’ll carry it.

 Emery doesn’t live here anymore…

-The one thing I haven’t done since my return to Kansas a week ago, is to go see my daughter, Emery, and simply hang with her and catch up, face to face.
-I know.
+The one thing I haven’t done since returning to Kansas a week ago is to see my daughter, Emery, and hang out with her, catching up face-to-face.
 She doesn’t live here anymore.
 I should know that.
-I helped box up belongings and distributed them to Good Will, my basement, and a moving truck parked in their driveway on I swear the hottest, most humid day that Kansas has ever seen in May.
-The remaining items were then stuffed into my car and driven to Ft.
-Collins, CO, where I then helped unload, unpack and empty the contents into cupboards, shelves and closets.
-I know which drawer her orange-handled carrot peeler is in, but keep forgetting that she and her husband, Miles have moved.
+I helped box up belongings and distributed them to Goodwill, my basement, and a moving truck parked in their driveway on what I swear was the hottest, most humid day that Kansas has ever seen in May.
+The remaining items were then stuffed into my car and driven to Ft Collins, Colorado, where I then helped unload, unpack, and empty the contents into cupboards, shelves, and closets.
+I know which drawer her orange-handled carrot peeler is in, but I keep forgetting that she and her husband, Miles, have moved.

 On the Colorado side of the 657 mile journey…

-In the spring of Emery’s junior year, we got to enjoy several weeks of actually watching the process of “flying the nest,” when a pair of cardinals nested in a tree right outside our kitchen window.
-Not even the Gilmore girls witnessed the incredible course of events that unfolded in the weeks to come (that we knew of…), although we both agreed it would have been a great story line for the show.
-We went from watching mom sitting on the eggs, to seeing the babies peck their way out of the tiny shells then watched as dad would forage for food and bring it back to the mom, who would then feed her babies.
-We were both awed by the beauty of watching the two birds turn into a family and the roles that all seemed so familiar to us.
-We watched from our own perch on the kitchen floor, all hunched down below the window sill and barely breathing, so as not to frighten them.
-It became our TV and for me, another role model to learn from.
+In the spring of Emery’s junior year, we got to enjoy several weeks of watching the process of “leaving the nest,” when a pair of cardinals nested in a tree outside our kitchen window.
+Not even the Gilmore girls witnessed the incredible course of events that unfolded in the weeks to come (that we knew of…), although we both agreed it would have been a great storyline for the show.
+We went from watching mom sitting on the eggs, to seeing the babies peck their way out of the tiny shells, then watched as dad would forage for food and bring it back to the mom, who would then feed her babies.
+We were awed by the beauty of watching the two birds turn into a family with roles that seemed all too familiar to us.
+We watched from our own perch on the kitchen floor, hunched down below the windowsill, barely breathing, so as not to frighten them.
+It became our TV, and for me, another role model to learn from.

 Again, I followed my daughter down the highway as she tested her wings – this time with Miles

-I’m certainly not expecting Emery to land back in my nest, but I know I’ve given her an internal compass that will always point her home.
-Actually, I gave all 3 of my kids a small box for their graduation from high school that contained among other symbolic items, a compass that would always point them home.
-When I was typing the letter that went into the box for Emery, just as I had done for her brothers, I envisioned her home as always being where I was and where she had come from, as that was the only reference I knew at the time.
-Now I realize that the compass, although orientated to “home,” was now pointing her to the mountains of Colorado, where she has found her next home with her husband, Miles.
-Still, she will always carry with her the internal compass that will always point her home – whether that’s to an actual physical location or to a feeling she carries in her heart.
+I’m not expecting Emery to return to my nest, but I know I’ve given her an internal compass that will always point her home.
+I also gave her an actual compass, along with a few other metaphorical gifts for her high school graduation.
+When I was typing the letter that went into the box, I envisioned her home as always being where I was and where she had come from, because that was the only reference I knew at the time.
+But in my car, driving west to Colorado, I knew that the compass, although oriented to “home,” was now pointing her to the mountains of Colorado, where she has found her next home with her husband, Miles.
+Still, she will always carry with her the internal compass that will always point her home, whether to an actual physical location or to a feeling she holds in her heart.

-My heart has stretched, yet again, across the 657 mile stretch of I-70 from Leawood, Kansas to Ft.
-Collins, Colorado, and although I can’t say I don’t feel sad at times, I’m with a very full heart that knows that although as parents we strive to give our children both wings and roots, it is in their flying that they will truly learn about life.
-As you fly, Emery, I learn, and in the process, we both grow.
+My heart has stretched across the 657-mile stretch of I-70 from Leawood, Kansas, to Ft Collins, Colorado.
+I feel sad, and sometimes that sadness comes with tears, but I’m with a very full heart that knows that, although as parents we strive to give our children both wings and roots, it is in their flying that they will truly learn about life.
+As you fly, Emery, I learn from you, and in the process, we both grow.

 Being a Mom was something I always knew I wanted in my life, although I never thought of myself as maternal before having kids.
-I was the one when playing house that wanted to play teenagers on dates with guys in convertibles, not mommies holding their crying babies.
-When my first was born, anxious to show him off to one of my sisters when she came to the hospital, it took me three tries of pointing through the nursery window before I located the baby who I had actually birthed.
+I was the one who, when playing house, wanted to play teenagers on dates with guys in convertibles, not mommies holding their crying babies.
+When my first was born, I was anxious to show him off to one of my sisters when she came to the hospital, it took me three tries of pointing through the nursery window before I located the baby whom I had actually birthed.
 I was devastated.
 Maternal, in what I thought maternal was, hadn’t magically appeared with childbirth for me.
 I didn’t even know which baby in the rows of pink and blue swaddles was even mine.
-I was post C-section, pumped up on morphine, so will blame the drugs.
+I was post-C-section, pumped up on morphine so that I will blame the drugs.
 But still….

 It didn’t take me long, once home, to begin to understand what maternal instincts were and feel their presence in everything I did.
-A couple became a family and a me became a we and it felt like it had been like that forever.
-During the first few nights at home, I woke up far more than the baby did, simply to check to see if he was still breathing.
-I know I’m not the only Mom who has stood over a bassinet in the middle of the night with her hand hovering a few inches over her baby’s mouth for the reassurance of the small warm puffs of life.
+A couple became a family, and I became a we, and it felt like it had been like that forever.
+During the first few nights at home, I woke up far more than the baby did, to check to see if he was still breathing.
+I know I’m not the only Mom who has stood over a bassinet in the middle of the night with her hand hovering a few inches over her baby’s mouth for the reassurance of the small, warm puffs of life.

-I wanted to be the best mom I could and between reading books about my child’s emotions, self-esteem, health, creativity and happiness, I sanitized, scrutinized, organized and sterilized every morsel of our 6 pound bundle of joy.
+I wanted to be the best mom I could.
+Between reading books about my child’s emotions, self-esteem, health, creativity, and happiness, I sanitized, scrutinized, organized, and sterilized every morsel of our 6-pound bundle of joy.
 I wasn’t ready to believe that a dropped pacifier doesn’t have to be sterilized every time it hits the ground or that schedules don’t necessarily have to be adhered to.
 I relied on the educated advice of others to get me through infancy (Dr. Spock included), as I didn’t yet have the confidence to veer off the path and do what felt right to me.

 A short 18 months after my first was brought home from the hospital, we had a second son.
 With two you get reality.
-Parenting books, sanitized pacifiers (or sanitized anything for that matter) and rigid schedules all went out the window, along with expectations and sadly, a few elements of my own personal hygiene.
-Getting though the day with babies fed, no blood and some semblance of a dinner on the table at night was enough of a goal for me.
-Thankfully, I had sisters who weren’t afraid to question me on my personal hygiene, reminding me that showering, shaving, and getting out of my jamies by dinner time would serve me well in the long run.
-Still, in all the chaos of the non-perfection, non-scheduled, non-sterilized and very tired life, I felt gloriously maternal and totally in my element.
+Parenting books, sanitized pacifiers (or sanitized anything for that matter), and rigid schedules all went out the window, along with expectations and, sadly, a few elements of my own personal hygiene.
+Getting through the day with babies fed, no blood, and some semblance of a dinner on the table at night was enough of a goal for me.
+Thankfully, I had sisters who weren’t afraid to question me on my personal hygiene, reminding me that showering, shaving, and getting out of my jammies by dinner time would serve me well in the long run.
+Still, amidst the chaos of a non-perfect, non-scheduled, non-sterile, and exhausted life, I felt gloriously maternal and totally in my element.

-My oldest son, Thomas, in his brilliant curiosity, reminded me to slow down and simply look at things.
-He questioned everything and when really pensive about something, he’d say:
+My oldest son, Thomas, in his brilliant curiosity, reminded me to slow down and look at things.
+He questioned everything, and when really pensive about something, he’d say:

 “Let’s think about this till Saturday night, OK, Mom?”